Concordium/concordium.github.io/source/shared/net/desktop-wallet/accounts-desktop.rst

 The most common tasks on an account are:

--  **Send**: Send GTU to a recipient in your address book.
-See :ref:`Create GTU transfer in the Desktop Wallet <send-GTU-single-desktop>`.
+-  **Send**: Send CCD to a recipient in your address book.
+See :ref:`Create CCD transfer in the Desktop Wallet <send-CCD-single-desktop>`.

--  **Shield**: Transfer GTU from your public balance to your shielded balance.
-See :ref:`Shield GTU on an account <shield-GTU-desktop>`.
+-  **Shield**: Transfer CCD from your public balance to your shielded balance.
+See :ref:`Shield CCD on an account <shield-CCD-desktop>`.

 In addition, you can see the following information about the selected account:

--  The **Account Total** shows the total number of GTU on the account, which includes the GTU that is available and any staked GTU or shielded GTU.
-It also includes GTU that is scheduled to be released to your account on a future date.
+-  The **Account Total** shows the total number of CCD on the account, which includes the CCD that is available and any staked CCD or shielded CCD.
+It also includes CCD that is scheduled to be released to your account on a future date.

--  The **Balance** shows the GTU that are at your disposal, the amount of GTU that you've staked, and any GTU that are locked in a release schedule.
+-  The **Balance** shows the CCD that are at your disposal, the amount of CCD that you've staked, and any CCD that are locked in a release schedule.
 It does not include any shielded amounts.

--  The **At disposal** amount is the amount you can use for transactions, which excludes staked GTU and GTU in a release schedule.
+-  The **At disposal** amount is the amount you can use for transactions, which excludes staked CCD and CCD in a release schedule.

--  The **Shielded balance** shows the amount of GTU that you've shielded.
+-  The **Shielded balance** shows the amount of CCD that you've shielded.
 The **Balance** is visible to all participants on the Concordium Blockchain, while the **Shielded balance** is visible to you only.

    ..
 Note::
       Shielded transfers and Shielded balance is only available on accounts with a single credential.
 You can't make or receive shielded transfers on multi-signature accounts.